Skip to main content

 Children with proximal femoral focal deficiency are diagnosed at birth when the clinical presentation is obvious, or before birth using prenatal imaging.
 No matter when the disorder is first identified, the clinical appearance is similar: a shortened femur that is externally rotated, flexed and abducted.

-At Children’s Hospital of Philadelphia (CHOP), a trained pediatric orthopaedic physician will perform a physical and visual examination of your child, and get a complete medical history.
+At Children’s Hospital of Philadelphia (CHOP), a trained pediatric orthopedic physician will perform a physical and visual examination of your child, and get a complete medical history.
 The goal of evaluation is to better understand your child’s anatomy, the severity of their condition, and their functional abilities.

 In many cases, doctors will order imaging tests such as: